pi314/warawara/doc/warawara.subproc.md

 For the index of this package, see [warawara.md](warawara.md).

-## `command()`
+## Class `command()`

-Creates a line-oriented `command` object for interacing with the specified command.
+A line-oriented object for interacing with the specified command.

 The command is not started after creation.
-You could prepare data for stdin, or creating pipes from stdout/stderr before running.
+You could prepare data for stdin, or create pipes from stdout/stderr before running.

 A `command` object holds an external command, or a `callable` with parameters.
 They could be mixed together in a pipeline in order to complete complex tasks.

-For example, you could get stdout from `ls -1` line by line, add prefix to all of them, and pipe the results into `nl` to number them.
+For example, you could get stdout from `ls -1` line by line, add prefix to all of them with a small lambda, and pipe the results into `nl` to number them.

-It's like writing a pipeline with a lot of `awk`, `sed`, `grep`, etc, all in Python.
+It's like writing a pipeline with a lot of `awk`, `sed`, `grep`, etc, without leaving Python.

 ### Parameters